elasticio/api-docs/source/includes/_auth-clients.md

 In order to use an OAuth2 based Component in the platform it is required to register a client at the authorization server.
 Upon registration the authorization server issues the registered client an identifier (client ID) and a secret.
 These client credentials are used to create a client using the following API.
+Auth clients can be created on any level: tenant, contract or workspace which incapsulate each other (in order), i.e if client is created in tenant it is available in every contract of this tenant and in every workspace.

 ## Retrieve All Auth Clients